FlorentLM/pytinybvh/README.md

 bvh = BVH.from_aabbs(aabbs_np)
 ```

 **Note:** When using a BVH built from AABBs, intersection tests are performed directly against the bounding boxes.
-The hit record will contain the primitive ID of the AABB, but the barycentric coordinates u and v will always be 0.0.
+The hit record will contain the primitive ID of the AABB, and the `u` and `v` coordinates will contain 2D position of the hit on the specific face of the box that was intersected.

 ---